 Each term, one participant from each HECUA program takes on the role of student blogger, sending regular dispatches from the field.
-Darby Ottoson is HECUA’s student blogger for Making Media, Making Change this spring.
-They are student at University of Minnesota- Twin Cities, majoring in Strategic Communication, minoring in Environmental Sciences, Policy, Management, and Interdisciplinary Design.
-Read on for their first post!
+Darby Ottoson (she/her) is HECUA’s student blogger for Making Media, Making Change this spring.
+She is student at University of Minnesota- Twin Cities, majoring in Strategic Communication, minoring in Environmental Sciences, Policy, Management, and Interdisciplinary Design.
+Read on for her first post!

 Hi!
 I’m Darby Ottoson, here to periodically share about my experience of the Making Media, Making Change (MMMC) program this spring.
 At its core, MMMC is grounded in a belief that storytelling is a powerful vehicle that can be used to change the world.
 MMMC came into my life at the perfect time, during the disorienting transitional period of my last semester of college.

 I’m majoring in Strategic Communication in the Journalism school with minors in Interdisciplinary Design and Environmental Sciences, Policy and Management.
 Though I’ve learned plenty of great stuff in the last three years, last semester I found myself disengaged from my classes and felt a disconnect between the classroom and the world around me.
 Within my major, my understanding of Strategic Communication differed greatly from that of most of my professors.
 The curriculum was fit for those pursuing public relations or advertising careers but I wanted to use the communication tools and strategies within non-profit or advocacy settings, and didn’t have the room to explore that.